AlexITC/upsolving/codeforces/README.md

-# upsolving
+# Codeforces
-Upsolving is a project related to competitive programming, it allows to find what problems have you tried in some online judges like Codeforces or TJU
+With this project you can see which problem you tried in codeforces.

 Requisites:
 - Ruby 2.2.3